Volatility awakened in February after a two-year hibernation. In this month’s commentary, Milliman’s Joe Becker addresses the following:

 • After 15 consecutive months of positive returns, the global equity market posted its first negative monthly return since October 2016 and its highest monthly volatility since June 2016.

-• Up more than 7% ytd into late January, the global equity market quickly changed direction and sold off more than 9% in less than two weeks.
+• Up more than 7% year-to-date into late January, the global equity market quickly changed direction and sold off more than 9% in less than two weeks.

 • The start of February’s downturn coincided with two economic data surprises.
-Larger-than-expected growth in both payrolls and average hourly earnings triggered fears that the Fed would begin to tighten policy at a faster rate than previously expected.
+Larger-than-expected growth in both payrolls and average hourly earnings triggered fears that the Federal Reserve would begin to tighten policy at a faster rate than previously expected.

 • As is often the case in times of market stress, February’s downturn saw correlations across market segments and asset classes push higher.